xd6d/Node.js/README.md

-# Node.js
+# Node.js practice
-Repository for the university discipline
+Repository for the practical tasks of the university discipline